Store Your Winter Gear in Mobile Storage Containers

-Spring is officially here and the majority of the U.S. has shed its last few inches of snow.
+Spring will be here before we know it, and the snow in neighborhoods and states nationwide will start to melt.
 After a cold winter, many people are looking forward to warm, sunny days.
-Everyone has different favorite summer activities, from going to the beach to going hiking or traveling.
-Likewise, many people enjoy a wide variety of winter activities, many of which come with a good amount of space-consuming equipment.
+Everyone has different favorite summer activities – beaching, hiking, traveling.
+Likewise, many people enjoy a wide variety of winter activities, many of which require space-consuming gear and apparel.

 Snowmobiling, Skiing and Snowshoeing

-According to the International Snowmobile Manufacturers Association, there are 1.3 million snowmobiles registered in the U.S. and an additional 600,000 in Canada.
-In 2015 alone, 58,299 were sold in the U.S., accounting for nearly 40 percent of global sales.
+According to the International Snowmobile Manufacturers Association, there are 1.3 million snowmobiles registered in the U.S., and an additional 600,000 in Canada.

 Plus, as blogger Taralyn Howse pointed out, many avid skiers have a wide variety of skis to choose from.
-Cross-country skis are very different than the downhill variety, and within those two main categories lie many others, like those meant for speed skating or rock skis, used by downhill skiers during the early season when snow is sparse.
+Cross-country skis are very different than the downhill variety, and within those two main categories lie several others, like those meant for speed skating.
+Rock skis, used by downhill skiers during the early season when snow is sparse, are another kind.

 Beyond skiing, there are plenty of activities people can do on hills and trails in the winter.
 Snowshoeing is a popular pastime, as are snowboarding and sledding.

 Outdoor sports like snowboarding and snowmobiling are popular, but indoor sports get their fair share of attention during the winter, too.
 According to USA Hockey, more than 1 million people in the U.S. play hockey.

 Hockey requires more gear than just skates.
 All players must have: